AngelOnFira/keep-botting-and-no-one-explodes/README.md

 Once this is complete, we can extend our systems to encompass more modules.
 This will allow any level of the game to be played.
 This will be Deliverable 2, and also the end goal.
 If we achieve this before the project is over, some other tasks that can be done that aren’t essential:

 The bot will be designed to solve bombs within certain parameters.
 It won’t take into account the screen resolution or rotation speed of controllers.
-Feature detection can be used to calibrate the bot prior to starting a solution.
+Feature detection can be used to calibrate the bot before starting a solution.
 Ability to visually describe what the bot is working on.
 The bot will go through its logic rapidly without user input, and so it will be difficult to know what it is doing.
 It might be possible to create an overlay video that highlights what the bot is analyzing at any given time.
 This would have to be a separate system to be implemented alongside each other.

 We will be able to easily record videos of the bot in progress.
 This can be used to see that the goal was achieved.
 We will have a video ready after deliverable 1 as well so that we can show the improvements at the end of the project.